ISU-MolPhyl/EEOB563/computer_labs/lab4/raxml-ng.md

 ## Output
 #### `--prefix <NAME>` option (optional) addes prefix to output files.
 RAxML-NG will generate several output files.
-Use the `--priefix <NAME> ` option to avoid over-writing them.
+Use the `--prefix <NAME> ` option to avoid over-writing them.

 ## Checking/optimizing your data